erikatudisco/programming_formalism/common-practices/notes_code_review.md

 ---

-# Synchronous - Group Code Tour or Informal Walkthroughs
+# Synchronous - Group Code Tour

-**Narrating code and software steps**

-The researcher may present their pipeline to describe the logical steps using documentation, pseudocode, or describing how to run the code.
+Consider the following scenario:

-- During a lab meeting, the postdoc presents the steps of his analysis R code as logical steps.
+- 1. During a lab meeting, the student presents the steps of her code as logical steps.
-- The code is explained both to R programmers and non-experts.
+- 2. The code is explained both to R programmers and non-experts.
-- The group discuss and finds room for improvements on the choices and order of the analysis pipeline.
+- 3. The group discuss together and improve the code

 ---